Building New Tools for Data Sharing and Re-use through a Transnational Investigation of the Socioeconomic Impacts of Protected Areas

 David MOUILLOT – MARBEC, University of Montpellier (France); Alison SPECHT – University of Queensland (Australia); Shelley STALL – American Geophysical Union (USA).

-Anne CAMBON-THOMSEN – University of Toulouse (France); Thibault CATRY – IRD (France); Marc CHAUMONT – LIRMM, CNRS (France); Joachim CLAUDET – CRIOBE, CNRS (France); Romain DAVID – MISTEA, INRAE (France); Laurent DURIEUX – Espace-Dev, INRAE (France); Jeff EVANS – The Nature Conservancy (USA); Katia FERRAZ – University of São Paulo (Brazil); Odile HOLOGNE – INRAE (France); Koji IMAI – National Institute of Information and Communications Technology (Japan); Yasuhisa KONDO – Research Institute for Humanity and Nature (Japan); Margaret O’BRIEN – University of California (USA); Laurence MABILE – University of Toulouse (France); Jean-Pierre OMETTO – National Institute for Space Research (Brazil); Takeshi OSAWA – Tokyo Metropolitan University (Japan); Sheila REDDY – The Nature Conservancy (USA); Solange SANTOS – University of São Paulo (Brazil); Frédérique SEYLER – Espace-Dev, INRAE (France); Gérard SUBSOL – LIRMM, CNRS (France); Lauric THIAULT – CRIOBE, CNRS (France); Mogens THOMSEN – Inserm (France); Jamie TRAMMELL – Southern Oregon University (USA); Laure VELEZ – Marbec, University of Montpellier (France).
+Laure BERTI – IRD (France); Anne CAMBON-THOMSEN – University of Toulouse (France); Thibault CATRY – IRD (France); Marc CHAUMONT – LIRMM, CNRS (France); Joachim CLAUDET – CRIOBE, CNRS (France); Romain DAVID – MISTEA, INRAE (France); Rodolphe DEVILLIERS – IRD (France); Jeffrey EVANS – The Nature Conservancy (USA); Katia FERRAZ – University of São Paulo (Brazil); Odile HOLOGNE – INRAE (France); Koji IMAI – National Institute of Information and Communications Technology (Japan); Robin JARRY – LIRMM (France); Yasuhisa KONDO – Research Institute for Humanity and Nature (Japan); Margaret O’BRIEN – University of California (USA); Laurence MABILE – University of Toulouse (France); Yasuhiro MURAYAMA – National Institute of Information and Communications Technology (Japan); Masahito NOSE – Institute for Space Earth, Nagoya University (Japan); Jean-Pierre OMETTO – National Institute for Space Research (Brazil); Takeshi OSAWA – Tokyo Metropolitan University (Japan); Pedro PIZZIGATTI CORREA – University of Sao Paulo (Brazil); Sheila REDDY – The Nature Conservancy (USA); Solange SANTOS – University of São Paulo (Brazil); Frédérique SEYLER – Espace-Dev, INRAE (France); Gérard SUBSOL – LIRMM, CNRS (France); Lauric THIAULT – CRIOBE, CNRS (France); Mogens THOMSEN – Inserm (France); Jamie TRAMMELL – Southern Oregon University (USA); Laure VELEZ – Marbec, University of Montpellier (France); Danton Ferreira VELLENICH – University of Sao Paulo (Brazil).